yrmvgh/yiufcrawl/README.md

     * Since they can't read identify scrolls, they can either identify items by using them (very dangerous for potentially cursed items), or wait and use the new insight mutation that they start with which, over time, randomly identifies attributes of items in their inventory.
 This mutation can also randomly be gained by other species as they drink mutation potions, etc.
-    * They have an extraordinary spell casting aptitude to help balance their dramatic negatives
     * They have a poor species stealth modifier, because of the fact that they emit light, it's hard for them to hide in the shadows.
     * Fire damage heals them.
 Standing in a flame cloud is a way to heal, but the flame cloud is absorbed by the Djinni and disappears more quickly than normal.